Both Hei Cha and Pu-erh are known as fermented teas, so many wonder what the actual difference is between the two kinds of tea.

 Literally meaning "Black Tea" (or, as some say, "Dark Tea"), Hei Cha is not the same black tea we are used to in the West, which is actually called "Red Tea" (Hong Cha) in China.

-The origin of Hei Cha dates back many centuries ago.
+The origin of Hei Cha dates back many centuries.
 Its production methods are a somewhat iconic part of Chinese tradition passed on for many years.
-Hei Cha production has a rich heritage and diverse craftsmanship spread across multiple China provinces.
+Hei Cha production has a rich heritage and diverse craftsmanship, spanning multiple Chinese provinces.
 Hei Cha is a post-fermented tea category that includes teas like Shou Pu-erh, Liu Bao, and Lu An.
 Hunan province is a major producer of Hei Cha.
-Its most well-known Dark Teas include Ya'an Zang Cha, Fu Zhuan, Hei Zhuan, Hua Zhuan, Qing Zhuan, San Jian, and the iconic Qian Liang Cha.
+Its most well-known Dark Teas include Fu Zhuan, Hei Zhuan, Hua Zhuan, Qing Zhuan, San Jian, and the iconic Qian Liang Cha.
+Sichuan is home to another important dark tea: Ya'an Zang Cha (Tibetan tea).

 Hei Cha is an ancient tea with a rich tea history.
 Especially Liu Bao Hei Cha.
 The processing techniques of Liu Bao served as the basis for modern-day Ripe Pu-erh preparation (which is quite new and wasn't developed until the 1970s).